-There are many others writers I could mention.
-Truman Capote who struggled with epilepsy.
-Jorge Luis Borges who overcame hereditary blindness and dictated some of his finest work.
-And, of course, John Milton who, despite being blind, wrote the seminal work Paradise Lost which still inspires and informs the writing of many today.
-The common thread linking all of the above writers is determination and the desire to tell their stories.
+There are many other writers I could mention.
+Truman Capote struggled with epilepsy.
+Jorge Luis Borges, who overcame hereditary blindness and dictated some of his finest work.
+And John Milton who, despite being blind, wrote the seminal work Paradise Lost which still inspires and informs the writing of many today.
+The common thread linking all the above writers is determination and the desire to tell their stories.
 One of the many wonderful things about writing, either poetry, a short story or a novel, is the accessibility of the medium.
 The men and women I have referenced above prove this and also prove that no matter what your disability or your handicap, if you want to write you will find a way.

 Now, about that sex daily.

 I am long past the stage where I apologise for misspellings or grammatical faux pas.
-I do what I can to make each piece as perfect as I can make it, after that I rely on my line editor (for line editor, read wife) and a few others who are good enough to read my work.
-The point of all of this is that if I had listened to the BAD educators of the 1970s who knew little about Dyslexia I would never have taken a pen in hand.
-I didn’t listen, and I am happy to say that I write every day and have had some small success as a writer.
+I do what I can to make each piece as perfect as I can make it.
+After that I rely on my line editor (for line editor, read wife) and a few others who are good enough to read my work.
+The point of all of this is that if I had listened to the educators of the 1970s who knew little about Dyslexia, I would never have taken a pen in hand.
+I didn’t listen, and I write every day and have had some small success as a writer.